keerthikrish10/pubmed-affiliation-finder/readme.md

 - Published to testPYPI as a package
 - Git for version control
 - Pytest for unit testing
-- Fine tuned LLM using SFT(supervised fine tuning)
+- Fine tuned LLM using one-shot prompt tuning

 ### ✨ Key Features